Squirrels in the UK

+Unfortunately not.
 Grey squirrels compete more successfully than red squirrels for food and habitat.
 They are larger and more robust, and can digest seeds with high tannin content, such as acorns, more efficiently.
 This forces red squirrels into other areas where they can find it more difficult to survive.
-And, over time, grey squirrels ultimately replace red squirrels.
-This is illustrated in the map above which shows that red squirrels are now almost extinct in England and Wales.
-If the two species could live together long-term red squirrels would be more widespread throughout the UK mainland.

 Grey squirrels also transmit a squirrelpox virus which can normally kill red squirrels.
-Once infected, red squirrels often die of starvation or dehydration within 1-2 weeks.
+Once infected, red squirrels often die of starvation or dehydration.

 What are the main threats to red squirrels?

-The grey squirrel is widely accepted as the main reason for the decline of the red squirrel over the past century.
+The grey squirrel is the main reason for the decline of the red squirrel.
 Habitat loss has also contributed to the red squirrel’s decline.
-Habitat loss and fragmentation occurs when areas of woodland are destroyed or become separated by development and changing land-use.
+This occurs when areas of woodland are destroyed or become separated by development and changing land-use.
 This leads to isolated areas which cannot sustain viable populations of wildlife, including red squirrels in some places.
-The squirrelpox virus is fatal to red squirrels but is carried by grey squirrels without causing them any harm.
+Squirrelpox virus is fatal to red squirrels but is carried by grey squirrels without causing them any harm.

 What is squirrelpox and what can be done about it?